Azure/terraform-azurerm-avm-res-desktopvirtualization-scalingplan/examples/default/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This deploys the module in its simplest form with supporting hostpool.

 ```hcl
 terraform {